-The following guest post is courtesy of freelance writer Yael Warman.
+The following article was written by freelance writer Yael Warman.

 Why is it so important for a company to learn how to market stocks?
 Simple: the goal of promoting stock is to attract investors and to subsequently push stock prices higher.
 Stock promotion is challenging, especially for small companies.
 Wall Street often ignores them in favor of larger and more reputable corporations.
 The key, then, is to generate buzz to catch the attention of potential investors.